Lakshadweep admin moots proposal for shifting HC jurisdiction from Kerala to Karnataka | Law-Order

 - India

-The Lakshadweep administration, which has been facing widespread protests from the islands' people over some of its policies, has mooted a proposal to shift its legal jurisdiction from the Kerala High Court to the Karnataka High Court, officials said.
+The Lakshadweep administration, which has been facing widespread public protests on the islands over some of its policies, has mooted a proposal to shift its legal jurisdiction from the Kerala High Court to the Karnataka High Court, officials said.

+However, late on Sunday night Lakshadweep district collector S Askar Ali said that there was no such move.

+Earlier, there was no response either from Ali or from Advisor (chief Secretary) A Anbarasu to emails queries sent to them on June 17 (Thursday) on the move of shifting the jurisdiction.

+''There is no proposal of Lakshadweep administration to shift its legal jurisdiction from the Kerala High Court to Karnataka High Court.
+The news of shifting the jurisdiction of high from Kerala to Karnataka is baseless and is devoid of truth,'' Ali said in a WhatsApp message.

-The proposal was initiated by the administration after several litigations were moved before the Kerala High Court against the decisions taken by the islands' new administrator Praful Khoda Patel.
+The proposal was initiated by the administration in the backdrop of several litigations being moved before the Kerala High Court against the decisions taken by the islands' new administrator Praful Khoda Patel.

-These decisions included revising standard operating procedures for Covid appropriate behaviour, introduction of the ''goonda act'' and demolishing hutments of fishermen for widening of roads.
+These decisions included revising standard operating procedures for COVID-appropriate behaviour, the introduction of the ''Goonda Act'' and demolishing hutments of fishermen for the widening of roads.

 This year, as many as 23 applications, including 11 writ petitions, have been filed against the administrator of Lakshadweep and also against the alleged high-handedness of either the police or the local government of the islands.